apple/swift-async-algorithms/Guides/Reductions.md

 }
 ```

-This is often used for the senarios like a running tally or other such same produced value cases.
+This is often used for scenarios like a running tally or other similar cases.

 ```swift
 numbers.reductions { $0 + $1 }
 ```

-In the above case if the numbers are a sequence of `1, 2, 3, 4` the produced values would be `1, 3, 6, 10`.
+In the above example, if the numbers are a sequence of `1, 2, 3, 4`, the produced values would be `1, 3, 6, 10`.

 ## Detailed Design

-The exclusive reduction variants come in two distinct cases; a non throwing and throwing.
-These both have types to encompass that throwing behavior.
+The exclusive reduction variants come in two distinct cases: non-throwing and throwing.
+These both have corresponding types to encompass that throwing behavior.

-For non throwing exclusive reductions the element type of the sequence is the result of the reduction transform. `AsyncExclusiveReductionsSequence` will throw if the base asynchronous sequence throw, and will not throw if the base does not throw.
+For non-throwing exclusive reductions, the element type of the sequence is the result of the reduction transform. `AsyncExclusiveReductionsSequence` will throw if the base asynchronous sequence throws, and will not throw if the base does not throws.

 ```swift
 public struct AsyncExclusiveReductionsSequence<Base: AsyncSequence, Element> {